 Managing Type 1 and Type 2 respiratory failure effectively requires a multifaceted approach.
 Here are some practical tips and expert advice:

 Support Ventilation: In Type 2 respiratory failure, the goal is to improve ventilation and reduce PaCO2 levels.
 This can be achieved through NIV or invasive mechanical ventilation.
 NIV is often the preferred initial approach, as it avoids the complications associated with intubation.
-However, if NIV fails to improve ventilation, invasive mechanical ventilation may be necessary.
+That said, if NIV fails to improve ventilation, invasive mechanical ventilation may be necessary.
 The ventilator settings should be adjusted to optimize ventilation and minimize the risk of VILI.

 Provide Nutritional Support: Adequate nutritional support is crucial for patients with respiratory failure.
 Malnutrition can weaken the respiratory muscles and impair immune function, making it harder to recover.
 Enteral nutrition (feeding through a tube into the stomach or small intestine) is generally preferred over parenteral nutrition (feeding through an intravenous line), as it helps to maintain gut function.